 - A combination of inpatient and outpatient care, hospital consultant, community psychiatric nurses, GPs, crisis support, daycare, home treatment teams, social workers, voluntary organisations and involvement of carers is essential.

-- Rates of associated physical diseases are high.
+- Rates of associated physical diseases are high - particularly cardiovascular disease.

-- Use of antipsychotic drugs may cause additional problems - eg, weight gain and increased incidence of type II diabetes mellitus.
+- Use of antipsychotic drugs may cause additional problems - eg, weight gain and increased incidence of type 2 diabetes mellitus.

 - Awareness of health promotion such as diet, smoking cessation and screening for other diseases is important in general practice.